 Concerns within the professional psychology education and training community over the significant imbalance between the number of students applying for internships and the number of internship positions available in the APPIC Match have led many doctoral programs and clinical service agencies to consider developing internship programs.
 Filling the obvious need for additional quality internships within the field is only one of the many reasons to consider developing an internship.
-There are numerous benefits inherent in creating an internship program including increasing service provision, diversifying and enlarging staff, providing opportunities for staff professional development, improving the quality and fulfilling the mission of an agency and contributing to the future of psychology.
+There are numerous benefits inherent in creating an internship program including contributing to the field of psychology, diversifying and enlarging staff, providing opportunities for staff professional development, increasing service provision, recruitment and retention of staff, and improving the quality and fulfilling the mission of an agency.